al0mie/Vue-Editable-Table-Grid/README.md

 ###

-If you want to creta basic db structure and seeds you can use phinx, but before you must add your db credentials in phinx.yml
+If you want to create a basic db structure and seeds you can use phinx, but before you must add your db credentials in phinx.yml

 `php vendor/bin/phinx migrate`